 What is an example of a hardware asset?

-• Lifecycle Status: Active, warranty expires in 6 months
+Lifecycle Status: Active, but that warranty is gasping for air — 6 months left

 What is the difference between ITAM and HAM?